Skip Breadcrumb Links

 - Negotiable instruments in bearer form (for example, bank drafts, cheques, travellers' cheques, money orders)

 - Transfer of funds between your bank and a Canadian bank

 Speak with your financial institution before you come to Canada about currency laws and regulations in Canada and in the country you are leaving.
 There may be restrictions on the amount of money you can take out of the country.

 If you are coming from a country that has currency restrictions, you may have up to 3 years to import goods purchased with this money in your former country.
 However, you must show CBSA proof that you faced restrictions.

 - Canada Border Services (CBSA) - CBSA is responsible for border services (port-of-entry services), customs and enforcement of some immigration laws in Canada.

 - Settling in Canada - Information for newcomers about importing money and goods into Canada.
 From the Canada Border Services Agency (CBSA).

 - Banks Operating in Canada - Information about Canadian banks and foreign banks with offices in Canada.
 From the Canadian Bankers Association.

-- Citizenship and Immigration Canada (CIC) - CIC is responsible for Canadian immigration and citizenship.
-Get information on CIC policy, programs and services, application kits, and more.
+- Immigration, Refugees and Citizenship Canada (IRCC) - IRCC is responsible for Canadian immigration and citizenship.
+Get information on IRCC policy, programs and services, application kits, and more.